 Finally we get that all squares of size $<0$ are zero.
 Moreover, all squares of size $0$ are isomorphisms and all squares of size 1 which are not homotopic to zero are the $S(a)_t$ and $U^i_t$.

-Now we will show that all square $S$ such that $size(S)\geq 2$ can be written as a composition of squares of size stricly smaller.
+Now we will show that any square $S$ such that $size(S)\geq 2$ can be written as a composition of squares of size strictly smaller.
 Let $s\geq t$ be positive integers, $\alpha\neq 0$ be a path from $i$ to $j$ in $Q^{(1)}$.
 Let $S$ be a non zero commutative square non homotopic to zero with $size (S)\geq 2$: